 This site includes the confluence with Conn Creek and the Yountville Ecological Reserve.
-Flow in Conn Creek is affected by Lake Hennessy and Rector Dam and is likely disconnected from groundwater for most of its length until it nears the Napa River.
-Hennessey and Rector dams do not affect flows upstream of the confluence but likely affect the timing of groundwater recharge.
 Land cover is agriculture (vineyards) outside of the Ecological Reserve.
 This reach overlies alluvium, with outcrops of Sonoma Volcanics in the Yountville hills and the hillsides along the valley.
 The river flows along the Yountville hills approximately 1.1 miles upstream of the Napa County-220s-SWGW4 site.
 The valley slope upstream at Rutherford is approximately 0.002.
 There are drainage tiles near the site (LSCE, 2022a) that likely decrease recharge and increase peak flows.
 The reach is in the middle of the Oak View/Oak Knoll (OVOK) restoration project.
 The reach immediately below the Ecological Reserve was part of the restoration project and included bank stabilization, creation of floodplain benches, and removal of invasive species.
 Cross-sections were surveyed in this reach as part of the restoration monitoring program.